Choosing a College: 3 Key Affordability Questions to Ask

 June 22, 2017

-In 2014, the United States was home to over 3,000 four-year colleges.
+The United States is home to over 4,000 colleges and universities.
 Having that many schools to choose from is both a blessing and a curse.
 Yes, every student can find just the right fit for them, but on the flip side, a student can become overwhelmed by the sheer number of choices.
-How does a student know where to start in narrowing down their list?
+When it comes to choosing a college, how does a student know where to start in narrowing down their list?

 We talk about college fit a lot.
 What makes a school the right fit for a student?
 Many features can be considered: